yduf/yduf.github.io/_posts/2023-01-30-docker-vs-pods.md

 > People associate running **pods** with _Kubernetes_.
 And when they run containers in their development runtimes, they do not even think about the role pods could play—even in a localized runtime.
 Most people coming from the _Docker_ world of running **single containers** do not envision the concept of running **pods**. - [Podman: Managing pods and containers in a local container runtime](https://developers.redhat.com/blog/2019/01/15/podman-managing-containers-pods#)

 - [Ultimate Docker to Podman Migration Guide: It’s NOT difficult](https://www.smarthomebeginner.com/docker-to-podman-migration-guide/)
+	- Fortunately for us, Podman is described as a "drop-in replacement" for Docker.
+And it's true.

 ### [Install](https://podman.io/docs/installation)